To describe an architecture in Timeloop, one must specify the hardware

 contain leaf nodes, other branch nodes, or a mix of both.
 Branch nodes are denoted

-with an exclamation-point tag such as !Hierarchical
+with an exclamation-point tag such as !Hierarchical or !Parallel.

 Branch objects are denoted in the following way: